Sunidhiyn/Sunidhiyn/README.md

 I’m a Business Analyst working in the cybersecurity and telecommunications space, where I help bridge the gap between business needs and technical solutions.
 I enjoy turning complex requirements into clear insights, improving processes, and collaborating with cross-functional teams to deliver secure, scalable, and efficient systems.
 My experience spans requirement analysis, stakeholder management, process optimization, and data-driven decision-making often in fast-paced, high-impact environments where security and reliability matter.

-## About Me
-I'm a technical writer with expertise in:
-- 📚 API Documentation
-- 💻 Software Guides and Tutorials
-- 🎨 User-Centric Content Design

 ### 🌱 Currently Learning

 - Advanced data analysis & visualization